Can OISS help me file my taxes?

 Do I qualify as a nonresident or resident alien for federal tax purposes?

-The Foreign National Tax Resource (FNTR) program will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
+Refer to the pages on Nonresident and Resident tax filing.
+If you are not certain, The Foreign National Tax Resource (FNTR) program will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
 If you qualify as a nonresident alien for tax purposes, you can use the FNTR program to assist you with federal tax filing.
 If you qualify as a resident alien for tax purposes, you cannot use the tax preparation software in Foreign National Tax Resource but you can still use the resource library to navigate filing your taxes as a resident alien.
 You can also file your taxes with a tax preparation company such as H&R Block or Turbo Tax.
 Generally, tax treaties do not apply to individuals who qualify as resident aliens for tax purposes, there are of course, exceptions.
 For more information on exceptions, consult the FNTR library regarding closer connections.
 Resident aliens for tax purposes file taxes in the same manner as U.S. citizens and residents.
-Refer to the pages on Nonresident and Resident tax filing.

 How can Foreign National Tax Resource (FNTR) help me complete my tax forms?

 Foreign National Tax Resource includes a tax resource library AND a comprehensive tax preparation program that:

 - Calculates the substantial presence test to determine the foreign national's U.S. tax residency status